English Language and Social Policy BA (Hons)UCAS Code: QL34|Duration: 3 years years|Full Time|Hope Park|UCAS Campus Code: L46

 Language has a profound influence on the way we see, construct and interpret the world around us.
 It shapes our identities and culture and can be used to manipulate the way we think.
-The English Language degree examines a wide range of varieties of English and their social, cultural and historical contexts.
-It teaches you to engage in a close analysis of texts from everyday discourse to fictional narratives to the language of the media.
+The English Language degree examines a wide range of varieties of English in their social, cultural and historical contexts.
+It teaches you how to closely analyse texts ranging from everyday discourse to fictional narratives to the language of the media.

 Studying English Language provides you with a sound knowledge of how language is structured, how it developed and spread globally, and how it functions both in society and in our minds, but it also equips you with a variety of practical critical and analytical skills.
-We pride ourselves on offering a challenging and stimulating degree with a wide range of innovative teaching and assessment methods, with an emphasis on how language is used for professional purposes and the practical skills valuable in selected careers.
+We pride ourselves on offering a challenging and stimulating degree with a wide range of innovative teaching and assessment methods.
+We place an emphasis on employability through how language is used for professional purposes and the practical and transferable skills valuable in selected careers.

 You will be taught by academics who are actively engaged in research and have published in their specialist fields.
-You will also benefit from the University’s Special Collections in the library, home to over 75,000 printed materials and complemented by an environmentally controlled vault that houses rare books and manuscripts from as early as the ninth century, as well as partnerships with Liverpool’s cultural and educational institutions.
-With a strong commitment to small-group teaching and the personal development of all of our students, we strive to support you in the pursuit of academic excellence.For more details and information about this course visit:
+You will also benefit from the University’s Special Collections in the library, home to over 75,000 printed materials and complemented by an environmentally controlled vault that houses rare books and manuscripts from as early as the ninth century, as well as our close links with Liverpool’s cultural institutions.
+With a strong commitment to small-group teaching and the personal development of all of our students, we strive to support you in the pursuit of academic excellence.

 Social Policy explores the ways in which welfare provision is delivered in society, exploring who is eligible for support and who provides it.
 Our Social Policy degree is multidisciplinary in its approach and draws on ideas from sociology, economics, politics and geography.
-It explores a number of issues, including ill health and wellbeing, child welfare, unemployment, anti-social behaviour, educational opportunity, disability, homelessness, lone parents, mental health, globalisation, crime and immigration.
+It explores issues such as inequality, ill health and wellbeing, child welfare, employment and unemployment, educational opportunities, disability, homelessness, family policies, mental health, globalisation, crime and immigration.

-Studying Social Policy at Liverpool Hope University allows you to explore the answers to questions such as should the state be the main provider of welfare and what roles should the private profit making or voluntary sectors have?
+Studying Social Policy at Liverpool Hope University allows you to explore the answers to questions such as; should the state be the main provider of welfare and what roles should the private profit making or voluntary sectors have?
 How should scarce resources be allocated in society?
 How can we understand different approaches to welfare delivery across different historical periods in British society?
 Why do women and minority ethnic groups experience greater levels of disadvantage?
 How have welfare systems developed in different countries?

-The degree draws on an experienced team of lecturers who are published in the field of social policy/social welfare and are experts in particular fields of the discipline.
+The degree draws on an experienced team of lecturers who are published in the social sciences and are experts in social policy.
 The School is also a member of the national network of Social Policy course providers and benefits from engagement with national subject debates.
-There are a number of fieldtrips to enhance your learning, and we also have annual research days where leading academics, civil servants and politicians come to talk about various social problems and social issues.For more details and information about this course visit:
+There are fieldtrips to enhance your learning, and we also have annual research days where leading academics, civil servants and politicians come to talk about various social problems and social issues.For more details and information about this course visit: